Property Owners & Investors – Your Investment

 Property presentation tips

-First impressions are critical when a prospective tenant inspects your property.
-Firstly, we will assist you in determining what type of tenant would be ideal for your property.
-In every area and age group, we also find there are tenants who want to save money and are happy to live in a property that is not in first class condition.
-There are others, such as professional people, who are happy to pay top rent, but expect the property to present at its’ absolute best.
+First impressions are critical when a prospective renter inspects your property.
+Firstly, we will assist you in determining what type of renter would be ideal for your property.
+In every area and age group, we also find there are renters who want to save money and are happy to live in a property that is not in first class condition – however all properties must meet the minimum standards as outlined in the Residential Tenancies Regulations.
+There are other renters who are happy to pay top rent, but expect the property to present at its’ absolute best.

-- Repair or replace leaking taps, sticking doors, broken light fittings, loose door handles, rotten floor boards, leaky gutters and torn flyscreens.
+- Repair or replace leaking taps, sticking doors, broken light fittings and blown light globes, loose door handles, rotten floor boards, leaky gutters and torn flyscreens.

 - Open the curtains and blinds to let the sun and the views inside.
 The view will also make the rooms feel bigger.